 Innovation for a Permanent Solution

 On behalf of the Bendigo community, DELWP is working on a long term solution to the issue of rising groundwater in Bendigo.
 In late 2017, DELWP invited industry, academia, community organisations and the general public to submit their ideas for sustainable, long term treatment and funding options for the groundwater issue.
-Submissions closed in late February 2018.

-Bendigo’s groundwater is currently managed using an interim solution that was completed in September 2017.
+Groundwater in Bendigo's historic mine workings is currently managed using an interim solution that was completed in September 2017.
 The interim solution is a partnership between DELWP and Coliban Water.
 The interim solution pumps groundwater from the mine voids beneath Central Bendigo and sends it to the New Moon Groundwater Treatment Plant in Eaglehawk.
 It is treated to remove arsenic, salt, heavy metals and hydrogen sulphide (rotten egg gas).
 The treated water is then sent to the Bendigo Water Reclamation Plant in Epsom via a pipeline where, if possible, it is reused or returned to the environment.
 The salty water from the treatment process is piped via a second pipeline to the Bendigo Water Reclamation Plant to a brine storage and evaporation lagoon.

 The interim solution will be in place until a permanent solution is operational in 2021.